m1ggy/todo-app-mern-server/README.md

 `nodemon server.js`

-tada you can now connect to the API
+tada you can now connect to the API using `localhost:5000`